rishitc/C-Programming/README.md

  1. Vector Pooling
      - This program takes and input a vector and a window size and the performs vector pooling and returns the condensed vector.
 Visit its folder to find out more.
+ 2. VM
+      1. This program creates a simple toy Virtual Machine which supports a simple set of instructions, has a stack as well as a few registers.
+It does not target any specific computer architecture at the moment.